KhronosGroup/KTX-Software/BUILDING.md

 #### macOS Notes

+To build for both Intel and Apple Silicon you need a universal binary build of SDL as it provided in the KTX Git repo.

 If you wish to use the provided version of SDL in other applications on your system, you can install the framework.
 Open a shell and enter the following command